roscopeco/jasm/README.md

 }
 ```

+The main code and most of the test support code is written in Kotlin.
+Tests
+themselves are written in Java however, because I felt like mixing it up
+(and wanted to validate the custom AssertJ stuff interop with Java was good).

+Lexing, parsing and syntax trees are handled by Antlr4 (https://www.antlr.org).
+Bytecode generation is done with ASM (https://asm.ow2.io).
+Both of these
+projects are awesome and deserve your attention.

 ### Why??

 Well, **why not**?

-I wrote this for fun, both in writing and using it.
-I release it without any
+I wrote this for fun, which I had both in writing it and playing with it.

-expectation that it will be especially _useful_, but with the hope that you
+I release it without any expectation that it will be at all _useful_, but with
-too might find it fun.
+the sincere hope that you too might find it fun.

 If you really need some use-cases to justify the electrons squandered in
-pursuit of this project, how about these (mostly lifted from Jasmin's README):
+pursuit of this project, how about these (some lifted from Jasmin's README):

 * Curious People - Want to understand more about the way JVM bytecode works
   or the things that are possible at the bytecode level?
 Always wondered what
   `invokedynamic` is for?
 Curious as to how `@SneakyThrows` can possibly work?
   This might help!

-* Teachers - Perhaps you're teaching a compiler course, you could use this
-  to introduce students to JVM bytecode, or even as an IL for the compilers.

 * System Implementors - If you're writing a JVM or runtime this could be useful
   for generating test classes...